This post was originally published on June 29, 2011. It’s one of my favorites, and (IMHO) worth re-reading every so often…

 When the repaired cables were returned, they tasked me with hooking them back up.
 It was a slow day, so they let me listen for awhile, comparing the two cables to see if I could hear a difference.

 After enjoying some truly fantastic recordings, I came back to the front of the store.
-John, one of the salesman, eagerly asked, “So?
+John, one of the salesmen, eagerly asked, “So?
 What did you think?”

 “Her voice was a tiny bit clearer and more realistic.
 I think they sounded better, but I’m not sure they sounded nine-thousand-dollars-better.”